elastic-event-components/e2c/README.md

 **Elastic Event Components** is an open source software library to build flexible component using function flow graphs.
-The graph nodes represent any operations, while the graph edges represent the function parameters (event) that build the flow between nodes.
+The graph nodes represent any operations, while the graph edges represent the function parameters that build the flow between nodes.
 Elastic Event Components also includes flow visualization.

 ## Installation